Things to Consider Before Closing on Your Next House

 Do you have peace of mind since closing?

-3. Avatar machildebrand says:
+3. machildebrand says:

 “[Communication] is actually not my strong suit.
 I tend to have too much faith in people and processes, and communicate very little.”
 I am the same way and appreciate that this was mentioned.